Thanks for visiting! You can use the menu bar above to navigate through my site...

 When do I pay for the design?

 A $20 non-refundable deposit is required for all work.
 When the design is complete, I will send you a final proof with my watermark over the design.
 If you approve the design, the balance will be due.
-Once I receive that balance, I will mail you a CD of the designs in multiple formats, and email you the print ready files without watermark.
+Once I receive that balance, I will e-mail you the designs in multiple formats without the watermark.
 I encourage you to put me in contact with your printer so we can make sure the whole process goes smoothly and the files are in the preferred format.
-I offer Paypal for all payments.
+I offer Paypal or Venmo for all payments.

 How long will it take to get my design?